wmpauli/NIVM/README.md

 ## Workflow

-The very first step is to provision and deploy a Data Science Virtual Machine (DSVM) with this extension (see above).
+The very first step is to provision and deploy a Data Science Virtual Machine (DSVM) with this extension (click button above).

 At the very core, using this extension requires the following steps:
 1. Look up the IP address of your virtual machine after booting it up.